 Make sure you keep your goals visible.

 Having created your customer service goals, make sure you review them regularly.
-That way you can see how much progress, or lack of progress, you’re making.
+This will allow you to see the progress or lack of it.

 Goals shouldn’t be carved in stone.
-Instead, they’re adaptable and changeable.
-If your existing approach isn’t working, make changes.
-You want goals to drive you forward in the right direction, increase the number of loyal customers and, at some point, encourage growth and purchases.
+Instead, they should be adaptable and changeable.
+If your existing approach isn’t working, change it.
+You want customer goals to drive you forward in the right direction, increase the number of loyal customers and, at some point, encourage growth and purchases.

 Recognizing what your team achieves and how it achieves it keeps members motivated.
-Maybe you take everyone to a sumptuous meal at a fancy restaurant, or you go to a professional baseball or football game together on the company.
+Maybe take everyone to a sumptuous meal at a fancy restaurant or attend a professional baseball or football game together.
 Once you’ve celebrated your success, move on to the next target.

 Use the six tips above to create specific, quantifiable goals for your customer service team.
 Align these goals with a key company objective, like customer satisfaction.
 Then develop a solid plan to help your team achieve them cost-effectively.

-Setting goals drives your team forward and helps deliver awesome customer service—the kind that keeps today’s customers coming back again and again and again.
+Setting goals drives your team forward and helps deliver awesome customer service—the kind that keeps today’s customers coming back.